Poor Man’s Zucchini

 • Neapolitan zucchini alla scapece

-• the Roman-style zucchini concia
+• Roman zucchini concia

-• the Piedmontese zucchini in carpione
+• Piedmont zucchini in carpione

-A precious detail that distinguishes this recipe is the “sun-drying” technique: according to the traditional poor man’s zucchini recipe, once sliced, the zucchini should be dried in the sun to lose their vegetative water and avoid absorbing too much oil during cooking.
-If you have the opportunity, give it a try!
-Alternatively, you can let them rest between two clean dish towels for a few hours.
+A notable detail of this recipe is the technique of “sun-drying“: according to the traditional recipe of poor man’s zucchini, once sliced, the zucchini should be dried in the sun to lose their water and prevent them from absorbing too much oil during cooking.
+If you can, give it a try!
+Alternatively, you can let them rest between two clean towels for a few hours.

 You might also be interested in: